shivansh-omer/tic-toc-toe/README.md

 > **Note:** The game uses Google Fonts (DM Sans + DM Serif Display).
 An internet connection is needed for fonts to load correctly.
 The game works offline too — just with a fallback font.

 ---

+ ## 🎮 How to Play

+1. The game is played by **two players** on the same device
+2. **Player X** always goes first
+3. Players take turns clicking an empty cell to place their mark
+4. The first player to get **3 in a row** — horizontally, vertically, or diagonally — wins
+5. If all 9 cells fill up with no winner, it's a **draw**
+6. Click **↺ Restart** to start a new round (scores are preserved)
+7. Click **Reset Scores** to clear all scores and start completely fresh

+---